aisingapore/PeekingDuck/docs/source/resources/01a_object_detection.rst

 Face Detection
 --------------

-This table provides the associated indices for the :class:`model.yolo_face` node.
+This table provides the associated indices for the :mod:`model.yolo_face` node.

 +------------+----+
 | Class name | ID |